GravityDeficient/RHC-Weatherstation-Listener/README.md

 # RHC - Weather Station Listener
-An weatherstation event listener for particle cloud weatherstations running [RHC-weatherstation](https://github.com/GravityDeficient/RHC-weatherstation) code.
+An weatherstation event listener in nodejs, for particle cloud weatherstations running [RHC-weatherstation](https://github.com/GravityDeficient/RHC-weatherstation) code.

-When an event is received it is parsed and sent to WUnderground, Windy, PWSWeather, Weathercloud, OpenWeatherMap, and/or CWOP/APRS*.
+When an event is received it is parsed and sent to WUnderground, Windy, PWSWeather, Weathercloud, and/or OpenWeatherMap.

-**cwop/aprs code is incomplete*

 ## Example startup:
 >node app.js --wunderground ID:KEY